viam-devrel/viamcodelabs/site/viamguides/src/install-esp32/install-esp32.md

 1. In the Viam app, wait for confirmation that your machine has successfully connected, and status is "Live".
 This might take a few minutes to complete depending on your connection.
    ![machine status is live](assets/live.png)
    > aside negative
    > Check out the [troubleshooting tips](https://docs.viam.com/operate/reference/viam-micro-server/micro-troubleshooting) if you encounter any issues with the installation.
-Or refer to [the video demonstration](https://www.youtube.com/watch?v=yUZMo8l8up4).
+Or refer to [the video demonstration](https://www.youtube.com/watch?v=yUZMo8l8up4) and Viam docs around [setting up an ESP32](https://docs.viam.com/operate/get-started/setup-micro/).

 <!-- ------------------------ -->